JStein92/pingpong/readme.md

 ### _Content_ ###

 Index.html:
-- This contains the quiz the user can take to display an optimal vacation destination.
+- This contains the Ping Pong game that lets the user input a number and see the results of the program.

 Other:
 - Img folder to store local images